 - You will get a chance to enjoy Holi, a festival of colors in March and the Nepalese New Year in April.

-Best Trekking Trails for Spring Season
+Best Trekking Routes for Spring Season

 Most of the trekking trails pass through ethnic villages which will provide a close sight of the culture and traditions of local people.
 Besides this, you can also enjoy short hikes around Nagarkot and Dhulikhel or go for Poon Hill Trek during this season.

-Tips for Best Time to Visit Nepal during Spring Season
+TIPS: Best Time to Visit Nepal during Spring Season

 - In the spring season, 95% of all treks are booked.
 It is one of the most crowded time of the year in Nepal.
 Thus, you need to pre-book your flight and lodges through your respective travel agency.